babivinay/Vlib/README.md

 # Vlib
 This library has many built in c functions.
+Few of them are explained here.
+Please check the Vlib.h file for more functions.
 ____________________________________________________________________________________________________________________________________________________

      int linearSearch(arrayname,length_of_array,searching_element);